lucasfurno/docs_en/marketplace/index.md

 To be able to use a product you might need to fulfill the product requirement.
 You can find a product requirement at the Overview tab.

-You have to agree with Azion Terms of Service to launch a product, after that, just launched it and the product will be available in your account at Azion Platform.
+You have to agree with Azion's Customer Agreement. to launch a product, after that, just launched it and the product will be available in your account at Azion Platform.

 Where to go:

 1. Access [Real-Time Manager](https://manager.azion.com/) and click the dropdown menu on your left and select **Marketplace**.
 2. Search for a product or choose from our featured and new releases list.
-3. You must agree with Azion's Terms of Services.
+3. You must agree with Azion's Customer Agreement.
 4. Then click the Launch Button.
-5. The selected product will be launched in your account and will be available to be instantiated at your Edge Application.
+5. The selected product will be launched in your account and will be available to be instantiated at your edge resource.